PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 11:02:27
+Last updated: 2024-04-02 11:04:31
-Random Quote: Resolutely train yourself to attain peace. - The Buddha
+Random Quote: Lose an hour in the morning, and you will spend all day looking for it. - Richard Whately